1988

 very strongly about so Martin or Dave usually had final say."

-One of the support bands for the Masses-Tour was Nitzer Ebb.
-From these days
+One of the opening acts for the Masses-Tour was Nitzer Ebb.
+Several collaborations

-also date the several collaborations, especially between Alan and Douglas
+date from these days, especially between Alan and Douglas McCarthy, the singer

 (with friendly permission of © Anja - compositionofsound)